Poll: Amid Kavanaugh Confirmation Battle, Democratic Enthusiasm Edge Evaporates

 Democrats' advantage on which party Americans want to control Congress has also been cut in half since last month.
 Democrats still retain a 6-point edge on that question, but it was 12 points after a Marist poll conducted in mid-September.

 The results come amid the pitched and hotly partisan confirmation battle over Brett Kavanaugh's nomination to the Supreme Court.
-Multiple women have accused Kavanaugh of sexual misconduct from high school and college.
+Multiple women have accused Kavanaugh of sexual misconduct when he was in high school and college.
 He categorically denies all the allegations.
 The FBI is conducting a supplemental investigation into the accusations that is expected to be wrapped up by the end of this week.

-But with Democrats already up fired up for this election, the Kavanaugh confirmation fight has apparently had the effect of rousing a dormant GOP base.
+With Democrats already up fired up for this election, the Kavanaugh confirmation fight has apparently had the effect of rousing a dormant GOP base.

 "The result of hearings, at least in short run, is the Republican base was awakened," noted Lee Miringoff, director of the Marist Institute for Public Opinion, which conducted the poll.